Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage-2.typ

   witnessed: "Makhi",
 )

-// #nb_admonition(type: "competition", title: "Competition Results")[
+#nb_admonition(type: "competition", title: "Competition Results")[
-//   - *Rank:* 44/68
-//   - *Qualification Matches Wins/Losses/Ties:* 5/5/0
-//   - *Eliminated in:* N/A
+  - *Wins/Losses/Ties:* 1/4/0
-// ]
+]

 = Competition Goals
-// - End the event with at least the same amount of wins as losses
-// - Obtain a score of 60+ in driver skills
-// - Obtain a score of 30+ in programming skills
+- Diagnose any critical issues we need to resolve before the States competition

-= Autonomous Programming
+= Driving Strategies
-Due to time constraints, we decided to use the one-triball auton that we created in our #nb_entry_reference(date: datetime(year: 2023, month: 12, day: 1), type: "program", title: "Autonomous Programming").
+The driving strategies that we used for this scrimmage are the same as the ones we utilized in the #nb_entry_reference(date: datetime(year: 2024, month: 2, day: 2), type: "competition")

-#nb_admonition(type: "note", title: "Driving Strategies")[
-  A lot of our matches used similar drive strategies, which we'll define here:
-  - Bowling - Match loading triballs onto the robot in a way that makes the triballs fall in front of the robot, and then pushing multiple of those triballs at once under the elevation bar into your offensive zone
-  - Cycling - Repeatedly match loading directly into the robot's intake
-  - Field Starvation:
-    - Not scoring triballs using outtake mechanisms like a kicker or flywheel to prevent the other team from capitalizing on our match loads.
-    - Stealing any match loads that the opposing team outtakes and scoring them in our goal ]

-#colbreak()

 = Matches
 #nb_tournament_match(